-The University of Louisville Board of Overseers established its mentoring program in 1987.
-The program provides a unique and valuable opportunity for university students in an urban community to participate in a formal mentor/mentee experience, a link from classroom to career.
-Our goal is to connect committed students from the University of Louisville with exceptional community professional leaders from both the public and private sector.
-These relationships serve not only to provide an educational service to participants on a one-to-one basis, but also to strengthen and reinforce established mutual interests and goals of the University of Louisville and the Louisville business and professional community.
+The University of Louisville's Board of Overseers established its mentoring program in 1987.
+The year-long program provides a unique and valuable opportunity for students to participate in a formal one-on-one mentor/mentee experience, a link from classroom to career.
+Our goal is to connect committed students from the University of Louisville with exceptional professional leaders from the local community in both the public and private sector.

 - Increased self-confidence

 - Advice in career goals and advancement strategies